kmmcelro/TierList/README.md

 # TierList
-Date: June 12, 2024 \n
+Date: June 12, 2024
-Author of Changes: kmmcelro \n
+Author of Changes: kmmcelro
 Changes from original:
 * Settings screen is now the screen you load in with.
 * An update of the tier list replica program with significant adjustments made.